Mortafix/CANN/README.md

-# CANN - Compression Algorithm for Neural Networks
+# CANN - Compression Algorithms for Neural Networks

-Directory per tenere traccia dei progressi sul progetto di tesi sugli algoritmi di compressione per reti neurali.
+Directory for tracking progress in the thesis project on compression algorithms for neural networks.

 ## OVERVIEW

-1. _**basic_python**_ : contiene esercizi ed esempi delle funzionalità base di Python.
+1. _**basic_python**_ : exercises and examples of basic Python functionality.
-2. _**neural_network**_ : contiene esercizi ed esempi sulle reti neurali.
+2. _**neural_network**_ : exercises and examples of neural networks.

 ## REQUIREMENTS